23 - The complete key catalog

 This chapter assumes the cryptographic primitives defined in chapter 03 (groups, fields, PRFs, commitments, signatures).
 Specific to this chapter:

-Definition (Field notation). denotes a prime field of order .
-We use for the Jubjub subgroup order, for the BLS12-381 scalar field (which equals the Jubjub base field), for the Pallas scalar field, for the Pallas base field.
+Definition 2.1 (Field notation).
+Let denote the prime field of order .
+We use for the Jubjub prime-order subgroup order; for the BLS12-381 scalar field (equal to the Jubjub base field); for the Pallas scalar field; for the Pallas base field.
 The Pallas and Vesta cofactors are ; the Jubjub cofactor is .
+The prime-order Jubjub subgroup is with ; the Pallas prime-order group is with .

-Definition (Canonical encoding). means "canonical encoding into ", e.g. of a Jubjub point is its -coordinate encoded as a little-endian field element.
+Definition 2.4 (Canonical encoding ).
+For a target codomain (either a field or a group), the symbol denotes the canonical encoding into .
+For instance, for a Jubjub point , is its -coordinate encoded as a little-endian field element.

-- Role: who knows it and what it enables.
+- The role: who learns and what capability it confers.

 3. The code